 A stiff neck can occasionally be a symptom of another condition, such as meningitis, although this would feature other symptoms such as a temperature, nausea or vomiting.
 Neck injuries and problems with the vertebrae or discs may cause a stiff neck due to muscle spasms which help support and protect the injury.

 Rest is essential to cure a stiff neck.
 Avoid any activity that may have caused it or increases pain.
-Often if a neck strain has occured the pain is so severe in the early stages that movement will not be possible anyway.
+Often if a neck strain has occurred the pain is so severe in the early stages that movement will not be possible anyway.

 Gently stretching the neck muscles if pain allows can increase mobility and reduce pain over the long term.